rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 [RecWars] by @martin-t is a free and open source Rust clone of [RecWar], a top down vehicle shooter.

-The game is a work-in-progress, this month it gained splitscreen for 2 players and an in-game console to change cvars - you can edit any of the configuration variables that define its gameplay balance while playing.
+The game is a work-in-progress, this month it gained split-screen for 2 players and an in-game console to change cvars - you can edit any of the configuration variables that define its gameplay balance while playing.